Case Study

 Starting by asking why

-Before jumping into solutions, I studied the existing bundle user research and data.
-The goals: synthesize and socialize what we already knew, identify the right questions for future research, and start defining a user experience strategy.
+Before jumping into solutions, I studied existing bundle research and data to synthesize what we knew, identify open questions, and start shaping a UX strategy.

 Mapping the journey

-I audited the full bundle user journey to understand where the experience broke down and where intervention would have the most impact.
+I audited the full bundle journey to find where the experience broke down and where intervention would have the most impact.

 Awareness